guillermooo/sublime-undocs/source/reference/build_systems.rst

 **Tools | Build** or press ``F7``.

+.. _troubleshooting-build-systems:

 Troubleshooting Build Systems
 *****************************

-Build systems will look for executables in your ``PATH``, unless you pass them an absolute path to the executable.
+Build systems will look for executables in your ``PATH``, unless you specify an absolute path to the executable.
 Therefore, your ``PATH`` variable must be correctly set.

-Note that on some operating systems, the value for ``PATH`` will vary from a terminal window to a graphical application.
+On some operating systems, the value for ``PATH`` will vary from a terminal window to a graphical application.
 Thus, even if the command you are using in your build system works in the command line, it may not work from Sublime Text.
 This is due to user profiles in shells.

 To solve this issue, make sure you set the desired ``PATH`` so that graphical applications such as Sublime Text can find it.
 See the links below for more